heroku/heroku-integration-service-mesh/README.md

 - **App startup and health:** With a provided app startup command, the service mesh ensures that the app is running and healthy.
 - **Authentication**: Only connected clients can only invoke a target service mesh managed app.
-Each app is connected to a Salesforce or Data Cloud org by a developer or admin via the Heroku Integration CLI plugin.
-Each request travels with a secure identity that is then validated and authenticated by the Heroku Integration Service Mesh and Heroku Integration add-on.
+Each app is connected to a Salesforce or Data Cloud org by a developer or admin via the Heroku AppLink CLI plugin.
+Each request travels with a secure identity that is then validated and authenticated by the Heroku AppLink Service Mesh and Heroku AppLink add-on.
 - **Metrics:** The service mesh captures request metrics.

 ## Developing